sovrin-foundation/libsovtoken/doc/data_structures.md

 ```

 ## method: indy_build_payment_req
-This API call is handled by LibSovToken build_payment_req_handler
+This API call is handled by LibSovToken build_payment_req_handler. *Note this has been changed back after a commit error.
+This is up to date as of 6/20/18*
 ### inputs:
     wallet_handle: wallet handle
     submitter_did : DID of request sender